DalalKhalid1/speech-to-text/README.md

 pip install SpeechRecognition pyttsx3 openai

 ## 4. Usage
-Add your OpenAI API Key inside main.py.
+1. Add your OpenAI API Key inside main.py.

-Run the program:
+2. Run the program:

 css

 python main.py

-Speak into your microphone and the assistant will reply with voice output.
+3.Speak into your microphone and the assistant will reply with voice output.

-* 5. Example
+### 5. Example
 Input: "Hello"

 Output: "Hi!
 How can I help you today?"